All Episodes

 Joe Concha, Fox News contributor, he writes on the media, opinion columnist for the Hill, Mark Simone, host of the morning show on WOR.

-Now I will say this about Mark Simone.
+I will say this about Mark Simone.

 He's that connected.

-It is it is part of his DNA.
+It is part of his DNA.

 There's not a single person that doesn't know who Mark Simone is in New York City.

-Um but I'm not sure, Mark Simone, that you dine at all these places on a regular basis.
+But I'm not sure, Mark Simone, that you dine at all these places on a regular basis.

 Maybe you do.

-Um but I'm kind of pretty sure.
+But I'm kind of pretty sure.

-I'm just guessing here that you you've been to Olive Garden, and I'm betting you probably like it.
+I'm just guessing here that you've been to Olive Garden, and I'm betting you probably like it.

 Actually, it was terrible when Anderson Cooper said that because it got me thinking about the Olive Garden.